La Gaceta (Spain)

-La Gaceta (Spanish for "The Gazette", full name La Gaceta de los Negocios, "The Business Gazette") is a newspaper belonging to the Intereconomia Group which is conservative and supportive of market liberalism.
+La Gaceta (Spanish for "The Gazette", full name La Gaceta de los Negocios, "The Business Gazette") is an online newspaper belonging to the Intereconomia Group which is conservative and supportive of market liberalism.

 History and profile

 The newspaper was established as La Gaceta de los Negocios in March 1989.
 It was part of Grupo Zeta in the 1990s.
 In 1994 the paper had a circulation of 17,736 copies.